zachjs/sv2v/README.md

 ## Usage

-sv2v takes in a list of files and prints the converted Verilog to `stdout`.
+sv2v takes in a list of files and prints the converted Verilog to `stdout` by default.
+Users should typically pass all of their SystemVerilog source files to sv2v at once so it can properly resolve packages, interfaces, type parameters, etc., across files.
 Using `--write=adjacent` will create a converted `.v` for every `.sv` input file rather than printing to `stdout`. `--write`/`-w` can also be used to specify a path to a `.v` output file.

 Users may specify `include` search paths, define macros during preprocessing, and exclude some of the conversions.
 Specifying `-` as an input file will read from `stdin`.

 Below is the current usage printout.
-This interface is subject to change.

 ```
 sv2v [OPTIONS] [FILES]